realrasengan/SaltShaker/README.md

 SaltShaker.decrypt(message, nonce, public-key, private-key) = Decrypt a message with a target public-key and private-key

-SaltShaker.AESencrypt(msg,key)
+SaltShaker.encryptPSK(msg,key)
-= AES encrypt a msg with a symmetric key
+= Encrypt a msg with a symmetric key

-SaltShaker.AESdecrypt(msg,key)
+SaltShaker.decryptPSK(msg,nonce,key)
-= AES decrypt a msg with a symmetric key
+= Decrypt a msg with a symmetric key and nonce

 ```